 Top 10 Eagles Love Songs

 Feature Photo: Alizada Studios / Shutterstock.com

 Our Top 10 Eagles Love Songs looks at a band whose love songs have meant so much to multiple generations of fans.
 The Eagles have released a total of seven studio albums.
 As such, they can’t match the output of some of their contemporaries from the 1970s.
-Even so, the Eagles can hold their ground against any of those contemporaries when it comes to the quality of their songs.
+Even so, the Eagles can hold their ground against any of those contemporaries regarding the quality of their songs.
 For proof, look no further than the fact that four of those seven studio albums reached the number-one position in the United States, which isn’t even mentioning the live album and the compilation album that managed the same.
 Of course, the Eagles have released their fair share of love songs that remain as enjoyable in the present as they were in the past.

+Top 10 Eagles Love Songs